juanplopes/lazycleaner/README.md

 # LazyCleaner

 This project implements an object cleaner for Java 8 (and later).
 It provides similar feature as Java 9's [java.lang.ref.Cleaner](https://docs.oracle.com/javase/9/docs/api/java/lang/ref/Cleaner.html) but compatible with Java 8.
-The main difference is that this library defaults to lazy cleaner thread creation and, more importantly, the cleaning thread is terminated if no objects are being tracked for `threadTtl` milliseconds.
+The main difference is that this library defaults to lazy cleaner thread creation and, more importantly, the thread is terminated if no objects are being tracked for `threadTtl` milliseconds.

 ## Usage